 How Fast Is The W500 Kayak?

-Before attempting to read this 5,000 word technical article, please
+Before you attempt to read this 5,000 word technical article, please

 note that the answer to the simple question “How fast is the 11’4″ long

-that’s shorter than 15′ , and as fast as any touring kayak that’s 13′
+that’s shorter than 15′ , and it's as fast as any touring kayak that’s 13′ long“.

-“.
-The difference comes from the fact that touring kayaks are faster
+The difference stems from the fact that touring kayaks are faster

 real world tests and observations made by numerous W kayakers since